workshopdemos/zowe-python/Instructions.md

 We took 22 lines of code to run a job, download the output and then save it to a PDF.

 Python offers all sorts of libaries, making it convenient to work with multiple solutions.

+This can be just the beginning.
+Python is now available on USS using to Z Open Automation Utilities (ZOAU), making it even more useful.
+ZOAU has libraries to support accessing datasets, jobs, etc., directly while running on the mainframe itself.